Co-isometric weighted composition operators on Hilbert spaces of analytic functions: Characterizations of co-isometric WCOs

 Bearing in mind that

 and using \eqref{eq-F-a}, it follows that

 (after regrouping the terms).
 From here we obtain that

-Note that this holds only for one point $a$, for one given co-isometric operator $F_{F,\,\f_{\la,a}}$.
+Note that this holds only for one point $a$, for one given co-isometric operator $W_{F,\,\f_{\la,a}}$.
 However, an application of Lemma~\ref{lem-autom-change} allows us to produce other WCOs $W_{G,\, \vf_{\mu,c}}$ that are also co-isometric and with different values $c$ instead of $a$ so as to include all possible values of $|c|$ with $0\le |c|\le |a|$, with conclusions analogous to \eqref{eq-a-c}.
 Note also an important point that, whenever $c\neq 0$, the symbol $\vf_{\mu,c}$ is not a rotation.
 By this construction, we obtain

-for all $x\in [0,|a|]$; the case $x=0$, not included initially, is easily obtained from the remaining cases by taking the limit as $x\to 0$.
+for all $x\in [0,|a|]$, the case $x=0$ being an obvious equality.
 The power series in the identity above are both even functions of $x$ that converge and coincide in $[-|a|,|a|]$.
 The uniqueness of the coefficients of a real power series in such an interval implies that

 This recurrence equation is easily solved: since

 and the formula trivially also extends to the case $n=0$ (by the fact that $\g(0)=1$), we have